tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_doc_parameters.md

 ## Swagger UI's approach

 Is the display from the [Swagger UI](pubapis_swagger_demo.html) any better?
-The [Swagger UI](https://github.com/swagger-api/swagger-ui) framework reads the OpenAPI specification document and displays it in the visual format that you see with examples such as the [Swagger Petstore](http://petstore.swagger.io/).

-The Swagger UI lets you toggle between an "Example Value" and a "Model" view for both responses and request body parameters.
+Swagger UI reads the OpenAPI specification document and displays it in the visual format that you see below, with examples such as the [Swagger Petstore](http://petstore.swagger.io/).
+Swagger UI lets you toggle between an "Example Value" and a "Model" view for both responses and request body parameters.

 <a class="noExtIcon" href="http://petstore.swagger.io/#/operations/pet/addPet"><img src="images/swaggeruiexamplemodel.png"/></a>

 The Example Value shows a sample of the syntax along with examples.
 When you click the Model link, you see a sample request body parameter and any descriptions of each element in the request body parameter.

 The model includes expand/collapse toggles with the values.
-(The Petstore spec doesn't actually include many parameter descriptions in the Model, but if any descriptions that are included, they would appear here in the Model rather than the Example Value.)
+(The [Petstore demo](http://petstore.swagger.io/) doesn't actually include many parameter descriptions in the Model, but if any descriptions that are included, they would appear here in the Model rather than the Example Value.)

 {: .tip}
 In a later section, I dive into Swagger.
 If you want to skip there now, go to [Introduction to Swagger](pubapis_swagger_intro.html).

-## Conclusion

-You can see that there's a lot of variety in documenting JSON and XML responses.
-There's no right way to document the parameters.
-As always, choose the method that depicts your API's parameters in the clearest, easiest to read way.
+You can see that there's a lot of variety in documenting JSON and XML in request body parameters.
+There's no right way to document the information.
+As always, choose the method that depicts your API's parameters in the clearest, easiest-to-read way.

 If you have relatively simple parameters, your choice won't matter that much.
 But if you have complex, unwieldy parameters, you may have to resort to custom styling and templates to present them clearly.
+I explore this topic in more depth in the [Response example and schema section](docapis_doc_sample_responses_and_schema.html).

 ## Construct a table to list the surfreport parameters

-For our new surfreport endpoint, let's look through the parameters available and create a table describing the parameters.
-Here's what my table or definition list looks like:
+For our new surfreport resource, let's look through the parameters available and create a table describing the parameters.
+Here's what my parameter information looks like:

 {% if site.format == "kindle" %}